andreytreyt/team-culture-map/example/README.md

 - Always
 ```

-12. Projects are completed flexibly, and tasks shift as new opportunities arise.
-Many activities are handled simultaneously, and interruptions are allowed.
-Focus is on adaptability, with flexibility valued over strict organization.
+12. Project steps are approached in a fluid manner, changing tasks as opportunities arise.
+Many things are dealt with at once and interruptions accepted.
+The focus is on adaptability, and flexibility is valued over organization.
 ```
 Choose the option
 - Never